Living In Phoenix Arizona

 Connie: And Arts and Crafts festivals, a lot of those are here, because we pretty much have year-round nice weather.

-Ryan: Staying on the events, we’ve got Ballet, Orchestra, Theater, Symphony, lots of museums from Native American to music.
+Cooper: Staying on the events, we’ve got Ballet, Orchestra, Theater, Symphony, lots of museums from Native American to music.
 We have the Botanical Garden, we have the Phoenix Zoo, and you mentioned music festivals.
 A couple of big ones, out in Tempe Beach there’s the Summer Ends Music Festival and of course, Country Thunder the big country music festival out in Florence, Arizona.
 So we got bigger events, national stuff that we get a lot of attention for.
 Super Bowls, the Fiesta Bowl, the Phoenix Open.
 There’s a lot of visitors that come to our state in those winter months for these big events.

 Connie: They are looking for a place where they can draw larger crowds and they don’t have to worry about a thunderstorm coming through or snow storm or anything along that line that would impact the attendance.

-Ryan: National Championship in college football, we have NASCAR, final 4 has been played in Phoenix.
+Cooper: National Championship in college football, we have NASCAR, final 4 has been played in Phoenix.
 The list goes on and on and it will continue year-over-year obviously not every year, these aren’t annual events, but like you spoke to we’re on a short list of destinations that can host these events because of our weather.

 Joseph: And the facilities that we have in town too.